Reggaeton

-Reggaeton (/ˈrɛɡeɪtoʊn, ˌrɛɡeɪˈtɒn/, /ˌrɛɡeɪˈtoʊn, ˌreɪɡ-/) is a style of popular and electronic music that originated in Panama during the late 1980s.
+Reggaeton (/ˈrɛɡeɪtoʊn, ˌrɛɡeɪˈtɒn/, /ˌrɛɡeɪˈtoʊn, ˌreɪɡ-/) is a style of popular dance music that originated in Puerto Rico from the Spanish reggae of Panama during the late 1980s.
 It has been popularized and dominated by artists from Puerto Rico since the early 1990s.

+The culture surrounding the genre includes distinct dance styles, most notably "perreo", also known as sandungueo, which features sensual movements heavily influenced by Jamaican dancehall, salsa and merengue, as well as Latin rhythmic styles.

-It has evolved from dancehall, with elements of hip hop, Latin American, and Caribbean music.
-Vocals include toasting/rapping and singing, typically in Spanish.
+It evolved from dancehall, with elements of hip-hop, Latin American, and Caribbean music.
+Vocals include toasting/rapping and singing or rap-singing, typically in Spanish.
 Reggaeton is regarded as one of the most popular music genres in the Spanish-speaking Caribbean.
 By the 2010s, the genre had seen increased popularity across Latin America, as well as acceptance within mainstream Western music.

+While drawing early stylistic roots from reggae in Spanish and Jamaican dancehall, Puerto Rico served as the cultural and creative backbone of the genre.

 Etymology

 There are several versions about the origin of the word reggaeton.

-El General's representative Michael Ellis is said to have originated the term, adding the -ton suffix to "make the word big."
-One of them states that the word reggaeton emerged in 1994 when Daddy Yankee mentioned it for the first time while freestyling on the mixtape "Playero 34."
-Another version suggests that it appeared the following year when DJ Erick released the album titled "Reggaetón Live Vol.1," abbreviating the words reggae and maratón (marathon).
+The word reggaeton was officially invented and coined in Puerto Rico adding the Spanish suffix ton to the word reggae.
+One of them states that the word reggaeton emerged in 1994 when Daddy Yankee mentioned it for the first time while "freestyling" on the mixtape Playero 34.
+Another version suggests that it appeared the following year when DJ Erick released the album titled Reggaetón Live Vol.1, abbreviating the words reggae and maratón (marathon).

 The spellings reggaeton and reggaetón are common, although prescriptivist sources such as the Fundéu BBVA and the Academia Puertorriqueña de la Lengua Española recommend the spelling reguetón, as it conforms more closely with traditional Spanish spelling rules.